58Dmitriy/POM_1manufactura/README.md

 # POM_1manufactura
-Automated testing project for a thesis
+Automated testing project for a diploma work